ItMarki/IvarK.github.io/README.md

-# Antimatter Dimensions - Aarex's Modifications
+# Antimatter Dimensions - Aarex's Modifications - Translation
-This is my modification of Antimatter Dimensions.
-Some mods are ported to this mod, like NG--.
+Translation of Aarex's modifications of Antimatter Dimensions.

+Some text is taken from https://gitee.com/likexia/fwzwd/tree/master and the translation of the mobile version of Antimatter Dimension.